 Eclectic Lineup for Galway International Arts Festival’s Heineken® Big Top

-Summer is just around the corner and so too is Galway International Arts Festival, which promises another 14 extraordinary days in Galway this July 15-28.
+As June flies by, it’s time to start making some summer plans for this year’s Galway International Arts Festival, which promises another 14 extraordinary days in Galway this July 15-28.
 The much anticipated annual festival offers 200 events across music, theatre, opera, dance, visual arts, comedy, street spectacle, and discussion.
 First announcements have included some of the best live music acts for the Heineken Big Top including Burt Bacharach, Macy Gray, ORBITAL, Villagers, John Grant, The Academic, The Coronas, Two Door Cinema Club and Bell X1.
-The full festival line-up will be announced on 15 May.

 Presented by Galway International Arts Festival and Róisín Dubh, the Heineken Big Top is the Festival’s marquee music venue located in Fisheries Field on the NUI Galway campus and is a firm Festival favourite amongst young and old alike.
 Whatever your music tastes, there’s something for you whether it’s hitmakers from the early 2000s, nineties, or all the way back to the 1950s.